-Sony launched its PlayStation 4 nearly three years ago, and included with the next-generation console was its next-generation controller.
+Sony launched the PlayStation 4 more than three years ago, and included with the next-generation console was its next-generation controller.
 The DualShock 4 debuted with an impressive set of features, allowing it to quickly supplant the DualShock 3 among Sony loyalists.
-Though slightly heavier, the DualShock 4 improved its analog sticks and triggers while also adding a revolutionary, capacitive touch pad.
+Though slightly heavier, the controller showcased improved analog sticks and triggers, not to mention the addition of capacitive touch pad.

 Perhaps one of its greatest features was Sony’s commitment to making the DualShock 4 compatible with Windows-based PCs.
 That promised compatibility proved elusive, however, and only recently surfaced.
 But now that Sony has officially released an external dongle for PCs — and third-party applications such as Steam and DS4Windows continue to improve support for the controller — there’s more ways than ever to connect your DualShock 4 to your Windows PC.
 Here’s how.